stepci/stepci/docs/integration/circle.md

 # Integrating with CircleCI

 [CricleCI](https://circleci.com/) is a continous integration platform that allows you test your code and automate workflows in your project.
-You can use StepCI in CircleCI using the official [Node Orb](https://circleci.com/developer/orbs/orb/circleci/node)
+You can use Step CI in CircleCI using the official [Node Orb](https://circleci.com/developer/orbs/orb/circleci/node)

 To integrate Step CI into your CircleCI build: